astronomer/docs/astro/test-and-troubleshoot-locally.md

 - DAGs have no cycles.
 - There are no general import or syntax errors.

 `astro dev pytest` runs this default test alongside any other custom tests that you add to the `tests` directory.
-For more information about this command, see the [CLI Command Reference](cli/astro-dev-pytest.md).
+For more information about this command, see the [CLI command reference](cli/astro-dev-pytest.md).

 ## View Airflow task logs